dougeby/IntuneDocs/intune/network-bandwidth-use.md

 To learn more about BITS and Windows computers, see [Background Intelligent Transfer Service](http://technet.microsoft.com/library/bb968799.aspx) in the TechNet Library.

 ### Use BranchCache on computers
 Intune clients can use BranchCache to reduce wide area network (WAN) traffic.
-The following operating systems that are supported as clients also support BranchCache:
+The following operating systems support BranchCache:

 - Windows 7
 - Windows 8.0